williamsthefirstwong/CTFWriteUps/Whitehats/CHF/Steganography.md

 <b>*Answer*</b>

-This challenge tests our ability to sift through metadata of the image.
+This challenge tests our ability to sift through <b>metadata</b> of the image.

 <p align="center"><img src="https://user-images.githubusercontent.com/66903347/187976043-a06a96a3-fa88-44c7-96a3-48523360e005.png" width="650" height="590"></p>